-The formation and ordination track for bi-vocational priests was created in the Diocese of Texas to be used at the option of the Bishop for the missionary need of small congregations without the resources to employ a priest.
+The formation and ordination track for bi-vocational priests was created in the Diocese of Texas to be used at the option of the Bishop for the missionary need of small congregations without the resources to employ a salaried priest.
 This ministry of bi-vocational priesthood has been particularly crafted for the health of mission in small congregations.
 The track includes formation at Iona School for Ministry and does not require or envision the earning of an M.Div. degree from an accredited seminary, otherwise required for ordination in the Diocese of Texas.

-As agreed upon prior to ordination, the Diocese of Texas will continue the expectation that bi-vocational priests and deacons serve without compensation in the congregations of the Diocese.
-Because health insurance and other benefits are tied to employment and compensation, the Diocese cannot provide them for bi-vocational priests or deacons.
+As agreed upon prior to ordination, the Diocese of Texas will continue the expectation that bi-vocational priests and deacons serve with nominal compensation in the congregations of the Diocese.

 Bi-vocational priests and deacons serve during active ministry and post-retirement by appointment of the Bishop Diocesan.
-The Diocese expects bi-vocational deacons to work up to 5 hours a week in congregational ministry, and bi-vocational priests to work up to 12 hours a week.
-Each year, these clergy are to receive 2 weeks, including Sundays, off for continuing education and 4 weeks, including Sundays, off for vacation.
+The Diocese expects bi-vocational priests to work up to 12 hours a week, except those priests and deacons who are receiving health insurance.
+All clergy on the health insurance plan must serve 1,000 hours a year.
+Each year, all bi-vocational clergy are to receive 2 weeks, including Sundays, off for continuing education and 4 weeks, including Sundays, off for vacation.
 It is the Bishop Diocesan's expectation that this time away is taken and these hours are kept.
 It is the congregation's responsibility, in living out the members' baptismal identity, to help cover ministry duties requiring time in excess of hours given by the ordained leaders.
 Furthermore, we believe that time off should be used for rest and not for supply work in other congregations.

-Upon retirement, bi-vocational priests will be encouraged to supply in parishes where other bi-vocational clergy are working.
-Expenses will be covered, but a supply fee will not be paid except with the express permission of the Bishop.

-Our expectation is that bi-vocational priests and deacons will serve in their ministry a minimum of 6 years postordination before exploring a transition to compensated congregational ministry.
-Upon the invitation of the Bishop Diocesan, and after six years of non-stipendiary ordained ministry, individuals may be invited to do further study in order to transition to full-time or compensated work.
+Upon retirement, bi-vocational clergy may receive remuneration for supply work.
+Our expectation is that bi-vocational priests and deacons will serve in their ministry a minimum of 6 years postordination before exploring a transition to salaried congregational ministry.
+Upon the invitation of the Bishop Diocesan, and after six-years of ordained ministry, individuals may be invited to do further study in order to transition to full-time or compensated work.
 The additional study will require a minimum of one year in an accredited and approved seminary, in addition to Clinical Pastoral Education and, in some cases, field work.
 At any time after their ordination, upon initiation by the Bishop Diocesan, bi-vocational priests and deacons with specialized skills may be approved for compensation in cases of compelling missionary need.